 It’s just the image weight with SVG.
 The lines are far crisper and this can be noticed much more when viewing logos on retina displays.

 I hope this has been helpful.
-Next time round we’ll be looking at next generation formats.
-In the meantime please get in touch if we you have any questions.
+Next time round we’ll be looking at next-generation formats.
+In the meantime please get in touch if you have any questions.

 Investors in Property

 Bespoke web design and front end integrated with Salesforce Propertybase.